microsoft/vscode-docs/docs/containers/bridge-to-kubernetes.md

 * [Visual Studio Code][vs-code] running on macOS, Linux, or Windows 10.
 * The [Bridge to Kubernetes][btk-vs-code] extension installed in Visual Studio Code.

-> [!NOTE] Although Bridge to Kubernetes with Azure Kubernetes Service (AKS) is in GA, you can also try Bridge to Kubernetes with other Kubernetes clusters, but this functionality is still in preview.
+> **Note** Although this quickstart works with Azure Kubernetes Service (AKS, you can also try Bridge to Kubernetes with other Kubernetes clusters.
+Support for other clusters is in preview.

 ## Create a Kubernetes cluster